InAnYan/ilispy/README.md

 	(+ 10 (- 5 9))

 It's similar to Lisp, Scheme, Common Lisp, etc.
-Before function call all S-expr elements are evaluated.
+Before a function call all S-expr elements are evaluated.
 This is problematic in a lot of cases.
 For instance:

 	(head (4 5 6))